Why I Moved To Ajijic

 Five years later, I still love Ajijic (and Michaela).
 Our lives are inseparable.
 It's a joy to live here.
 The weather is almost always perfect, the people are lovable and fantastic.
 I am continually amazed at the diversity of the people who come to live here from all over the world, and yet just as amazed at the number of people coming down here from where I grew up.
 A melting pot in one of the most beautiful places in the world.

 And you know, there is nothing that I do not miss from Canada.
 The ocean is only 3 hours away and we visit regularly.
 The city, if you want it, is only 1 hour away.
 And if I want or need to go further, the Guadalajara International Airport is only ½ hour away.
 I have the best of all worlds.
 I have all the things that I am used to from Canada and yet am surrounded with Mexican culture.
 How cool is that?
 And all at a cost of living that is about 1/3 of what I would spend in Canada.

 If you have not yet visited and tried Lake Chapala on for size, then do yourself a favor and see if it's for you.
-I would be very happy to give you a free tour of the area and show you around.
 This place is just too great to keep all to myself and it brings me joy to share it and to see others enjoy all the things that make living in Lake Chapala great.
 Thanks for reading!